novara754/sponza_scene_opengl/README.md

 Do note that downloading and building the dependencies can take a while.
 Especially [Assimp] sadly takes quite a while to compile because it is a big library.

+The resulting binary can be found under `build/Debug/sponza_scene(.exe)`.
+Make sure to run the program from the project's root directory, because the assets are loaded from `[cwd]/assets`.
+I.e. run `./build/Debug/sponza_scene(.exe)` in the project's root directory.

 [CMake]: https://cmake.org/
 [vcpkg]: https://vcpkg.io/en/cmake
 [Ninja]: https://ninja-build.org/